amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/loops.md

 The `while` loop is used to repeat a block of code as long as a condition is true.
 It's most powerful in situations where the number of iterations is not easily known beforehand.

-Consider an example where we want to find all powers of two less than 1000.
-While this could be calculated with a `for` loop, a `while` loop expresses the goal more directly: "keep doubling the number as long as it's less than 1000."

 ```ab
 let number = 1